andreaskrath/kasm/doc/instructions.md

 set* register operand
 ```

-Where `*` can be replaced by any of the size suffixes.
+Where `*` is replaced by any of the size suffixes.

 ### Example
-The following example will set register *a* to the value 200, and is a byte instruction.
+The following example is a byte instruction and will set register *a* to the value 200.

 ```
 setb ra 200